European stock markets plunge as trading starts, after further falls across Asia.

 Oleg Morozov, the Duma vice-speaker, said: “It’s understood that those who play the stock markets, those who have taken big sums of credit in the West, the big companies, they are in a risk zone, the same as any financial and economic activity.

 “Today we are helping them too by taking the decision [to ratify financial crisis measures], so I repeat again – today there is no reason at all for panic in the financial markets.”

 But efforts to thaw frozen credit markets and boost investor confidence, such as co-ordinated interest rate cuts by the world’s central banks, have fallen flat as markets remain gripped by fears about the scale and depth of the likely global recession.

 |Japan’s Nikkei has lost nearly a quarter of its value during the week [AFP]|

-Ministers played down the risk of contagion from the collapse of Yamato Life, a small, unlisted insurance company, but investors remained unconvinced.
+Ministers played down the risk of contagion from the collapse of Yamato Life, an unlisted, small insurance company, but investors were spooked.

 The Nikkei suffered its biggest one-day percentage loss since the stock market crash of October 1987 after the news.
 It has lost nearly one quarter of its value during the week.